VoliJS/NestedReact/docs/BackboneViews.md

 That's simple and safe.
 No props passed - no events subscription.

-## Helper methods for easy Backbone to React refactoring
+## Helper methods for easy Backbone View refactoring

 When you will copy over your event handlers, most likely, they will just work.